-Chapter Title Chapter Guide Introduction and Justification ☐ Brief description and any relevant background information which introduction and subtification would assist in the understanding of the case study.
-Purpose and expected use of the case study Detailed background information (e.g. project action plan/ logical framework) to be included in an annex The issue (s) being addressed ☐ The problem being addressed by the intervention The issue (s) being dadressed Identify the problem How was the problem identified?
-Was the process for identifying the problem effective?
-List the issues resolved and/or outstanding which need to be addressed related to this case study.
-For the outstanding issues whom should take action to resolve them and why. and willy.
+Chapter Cuide Chapter Title Chapter Guide Introduction and Justification ☐ Brief description and any relevant background information which would assist in the understanding of the case study. ☐ Purpose and expected use of the case study Detailed background information (e.g. project action plan/ logical framework) to be included in an annex The issue (s) being addressed ☐ The problem being addressed by the intervention Identify the problem O How was the problem identified? • Was the process for identifying the problem effective? ☐ List the issues resolved and/or outstanding which need to be addressed related to this case study. ☐ For the outstanding issues whom should take action to resolve them and why.
 Methodology ☐ How was the process carried out?
-(Describe the process of selecting Tito dia dia 10 g the case and data collection sources, as well as how data was collected.)
-What assumptions are there (if any)?
-Any limitations? ☐ What instruments were used to collect data?
-(To be included in the appendix.)
-What sample(s) is/are being used?
+(Describe the process of selecting the case and data collection sources, as well as how data was collected.) ☐ What assumptions are there (if any)? ☐ Any limitations? ☐ What instruments were used to collect data?
+(To be included in the appendix.) ☐ What sample(s) is/are being used?
 Over which period of time was data collected?
 Steps Taken to Address the ☐ A description of how the project sought to address the challenge Problem What was done (activities/interventions/inputs), where, by whom, for whom?
 The Results ☐ What were the results of intervention, particularly the significant or unique results?
 The Challenges and How They This focuses on challenges/ difficulties encountered and what was done to were Met overcome them.
 Beyond Results Are the results mentioned above sustainable?
 Why or why not?
-Lessons Learned · · · Lobbotto Louriou Briefly describe what you would do differently and what lessons you Designation Briefly describe what you would do differently and what lessons you would share with others undertaking a similar project.
-Conclusion
+Lessons Learned Briefly describe what you would do differently and what lessons you would share with others undertaking a similar project.
+Conclusion List any relevant acknowledgements and references Appendices and admit interpretation and references Tippolidicos I .

-F 6: Sample management agreement (MAs)
+F 6: Sample Memorandum of Understandings (MOUs)

-F 6.1 Management Agreement Between Focal Development Area Committee (FDAC) and Common Interest Group
+${\bf F~6.1~Memorandum~of~Understandings~Between Focal~Development~Area~Committee} \ ({\bf FDAC})~and~Common~Interest~Group$

-(Hereinafter referred to as "The MA")
+(Hereinafter referred to as "The MOU")